jalcine/cmake.vim/README.md

 plugin that allows you to build your projects that are based on the CMake meta-build system.

+If lost, run `:help cmake` for more information.

 ## Requirements
 > **NOTE**: This plugin has ONLY been tested on a bleeding edge version of Vim
 > 7.3 with `--features=huge`.
 Please report any problems you encounter with